MystenLabs/sui/doc/objects.md

 * A 32 byte *transaction digest* indicating the last transaction that included this object as an output.
 * An `is_mutable` flag indicating whether the object can be mutated, destroyed, or transferred in a transaction sent by its owner.
 Both immutable and mutable objects can be read.
 Once an object becomes immutable, it remains immutable forever.

 In addition to common metadata, objects have a category-specific, variable-sized *contents* field.
-For a data value, this contains the Move type of the object and its BCS-encoded payload.
+For a data value, this contains the Move type of the object and its [Binary Canonical Serialization (BCS)](https://docs.rs/bcs/latest/bcs/)-encoded payload.
 For a package value, this contains the bytecode modules in the package.

-TODO: Spell out and link to BCS reference for clarity.
-First confim we mean Binary Canonical Serialization: https://docs.rs/bcs/latest/bcs/

 ## Referring to objects